1974 FIFA World Cup: First round

 Group 2 was a particularly close group.
 With Brazil, Yugoslavia and Scotland drawing all their games against each other, it was decided by the number of goals these three teams scored when defeating Zaire.
-Yugoslavia hammered the African nation 9–0, equalling a finals record for the largest margin of victory.
-Brazil beat them 3–0.
+Yugoslavia hammered the African nation 9–0, equalling a finals record for the largest margin of victory, although the game was only played after tournament officials paid the Zaire players, after their own officials had stolen the teams wages and allowances.
+Brazil beat them 3–0, which Zaire played under the threat of exile if they lost by four or more goals.
 Scotland only managed a 2–0 margin, and so were edged out of the tournament on goal difference.
 They were the only team that did not lose a game in the tournament and the first ever country to be eliminated from a World Cup Finals without having lost a match.

 Group 1 contained both East Germany and the host West Germany, and they both progressed at the expense of Chile and newcomers Australia.
 The last game played in Group 1 was much anticipated, a first ever clash between the two German teams.
 West Germany was already assured of progression to the second round whatever the result.
 In one of the most politically charged matches of all time, the East won, thanks to a late Jürgen Sparwasser goal.
 This result forced a realignment of the West German team that would later help them win the tournament.